nuvla/documentation/docs/nuvlaedge/contributing/custom-peripheral-managers.md

  2. develop your own NuvlaEdge Peripheral Manager microservice

-If you go option 2., you should host your code in your own public/private repository, and then deploy alongside the NuvlaEdge Engine.
+If you go option 2, you should host your code in your own public/private repository, and then deploy alongside the NuvlaEdge software.

 We support community-built NuvlaEdge Peripheral Managers, so you can let us know about it and we can work together to make it official and available off the shelf from Nuvla!

 ---

 Building a new NuvlaEdge Peripheral Manager is quite simple.
-We have built a transparent and generic REST API within the NuvlaEdge Engine core installation that allows you to register and manage your peripheral devices in the Nuvla-NuvlaEdge ecosystem without any in-depth knowledge nor code dependencies.
+We have built a transparent and generic REST API within the NuvlaEdge core installation that allows you to register and manage your peripheral devices in the Nuvla-NuvlaEdge ecosystem without any in-depth knowledge nor code dependencies.

 There are only **2 requirements** for having your microservice functioning correctly as a NuvlaEdge Peripheral Manager: